 It is our belief that it should take no more than ten minutes after the water breaks for a foal to be born if all conditions are normal.

 When the mare resumes contractions, the whitish translucent “bubble” should appear at the mares vulva within a few contractions.
+This is the translucent cream colored amniotic sac containing the foal.
+When this appears we usually tear open the sac to determine the foal’s position.

 Once the front legs and head have passed out of the mare the remainder of the foal should deliver easily with little effort.